BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 *Note: I use these certificates in my Mmojo Knowledge Appliance.
 I will document why and how to create these certificates soon.*

 ---
-### Add Mmojo Complete UI to Archive
+### Add Mmojo Complete UI to Package
-This script adds the Mmojo Complete user interface to the archive.
+This script adds the Mmojo Complete user interface to the APE package.
 - View the script: <a href="../scripts/501-Add-Mmojo-Complete-to-APE.sh" target="_blank">501-Add-Mmojo-Complete-to-APE.sh</a>.
 - Run the script.
   ```